Razvan48/Mathematical-Expression-Solver/README.md

 # Mathematical-Expression-Solver
-A project that involves using Machine Learning Models (such as Convolutional Neural Networks) to identify mathematical symbols and solve given expressions.
+A project which involves using Machine Learning Models (such as Convolutional Neural Networks) to identify mathematical symbols in an image file and solve the given expression.